cchas/redoc/README.md

 # How it works:

-- The index.php file will read the json file.
+- The index.php file will read the spec_list.json file in the inc folder.
 It will then generate links in the menu and the home page to your spec files.

 - When you visit that link, the index.php will get the name of the spec from the url and will render the spec formatted with ReDoc.